 Published in 1789, translated in many languages such as German, Dutch and Russian, and re-issued nine times alone during the author’s lifetime, The Interesting Narrative of the Life of Olaudah Equiano, Or Gustavus Vassa, The African is one of the most well known and widespread sources about slavery and the slave trade.
 The author Olaudah Equiano, a fervent Methodist and active abolitionist, bought his own freedom in 1776.

-The autobiography of one former-slave as a choral narration
+The autobiography of a former slave as a choral narration

-The most prominent of them is the historian Vincent Carretta, who questions Equiano’s roots in the preface of a late edition of the book.
+The most prominent is the historian Vincent Carretta, who questions Equiano’s roots in the preface of a late edition of the book.
 By relying on archival resources, he argues that Equiano was born in South Carolina and not in Nigeria.
-Accordingly, the first part of the book about Africa and the middle-passage seems fictional.
-Carretta “hears a novelistic voice in Equiano’s autobiographical work” which could encourage the readers to discard the overall credibility of the autobiography.
+Accordingly, the first part of the book about Africa and the middle passage seems fictional.
+Carretta “hears a novelistic voice in Equiano’s autobiographical work,” which could encourage the readers to discard the overall credibility of the autobiography.
 However, the historian himself invites readers to interpret Equiano as the spokesman of all those who were enslaved.
-This way, the autobiography of one former slave becomes a choral narration, showing the historical roots of racism.
+This way, the autobiography of one former slave becomes a choral narration.

 The historical roots of racism